Husky-Quantitative-Group/hqg-backtester/README.md

 - Initial cash is set in the strategy's `Initialize()` (use `self.SetCash(...)`).
 - Benchmarks are specified in the strategy entrypoint via `run(MyStrategy, benchmark="SPY")`.
-- Data is stored locally as per-symbol Parquet files under `data/daily/` with a manifest at `data/metadata/manifest.json`.
+- Data is stored locally in a DuckDB database at `db/market_data.db` for fast querying and analysis.

 ## Quick start (recommended)